 Eligibility: UC Berkeley doctoral, JD, and JSD students engaged in theoretically-informed, empirical research projects that investigate the origins, dynamics, and/or consequences of law and law-related social institutions.
 Preference is given to students who will be in their third year or beyond during the period of the Fellowship.
 We welcome projects that use quantitative and/or qualitative methodology, and address contemporary or historical contexts.
 Students are expected to be in residence at UC Berkeley for the duration of the period they hold a BELS Fellowship.

 The benefits of the fellowship are:

 - A research fund of up to $1000 for research related expenses.

-- Monthly BELS Fellows Workshops led by CSLS Director Jonathan Simon where Fellows present and discuss their research.
+- Monthly BELS Fellows Workshops led by CSLS Faculty Director where Fellows present and discuss their research.
 Fellows will also have the opportunity to attend and participate in CSLS activities, such as the Empirical Research Methods Workshops, the CSLS Speaker Series, and other conferences and events.

 - Opportunities for informal scholarly exchange with other Fellows from many UCB departments, faculty members from Berkeley Law and other units on campus, and with many of the visiting scholars doing research at CSLS.

 This year, applications will be accepted during a 7-week period from

 If you have any questions regarding the application process, please contact firstname.lastname@example.org.